DreamSkyMXDan/Data-Structure-and-Algos/README.md

 # Data-Structure-and-Algos
-Code of me for interesting Data Structure and Algorithms.
+Code of me for some Data Structure and Algorithms.
 Everyone is welcomed to refer to my code.

+1. LRUCache
+A simple Least Recently Used(LRU) cache data structure is defined and implemented. get(key): get the value of the key if the key exists in the cache otherwise return Integer.MIN_VALUE suppose the value in the cahce are all greater than Integer.MIN_VALUE;
+set(key, value): set the exisiting OR insert the new value to the cache when the cache hasn't reached its capacity.
+If the cache reached its capacity, the least recently used key should be erased first.